-The elegant look of travertine is one that some homeowners long for.
+The elegant look of travertine tile is one that some homeowners long for.
 With a variety of different shapes and textures available, you can create a look that is truly unique and personal to your own style.
 You may be wondering if travertine is right for you and we are here to help!
-There are several important details to consider when selecting the right material for a space in your home and we have got you covered with this simple guide to understanding travertine clearer.
+There are several important details to consider when selecting the right material for a space in your home and we have got you covered with this simple guide to understanding travertine.

 History of Travertine

-Is Travertine Right for You?
+Is Travertine the Right Tile for You?

-As with any other major decision, you must weight the pros and cons before you make a final decision on the right tiles for you.
+As with any other major decision, you must weigh the pros and cons before you make a final decision on the right tiles for you.
 Let’s take a look at some of the pros and cons of selecting travertine for your next project.

 As one of the oldest building materials available, travertine adds a sense of reserved dignity and sophistication to your space.
 Some polished travertine tiles even look similar to marble or granite.
 So, whether you choose shades of cream and beige, hues of gold and brown, tones of gray or vibrant reds, your design will feature individual works of art fashioned by Mother Nature herself—thanks girl!

 This natural resource, which requires no manufacturing processes, is both recyclable and biodegradable.
 If you’re interested in upcycling, you can even try to find salvaged pieces of tile from an old installation for your new project.

 Although travertine is a strong stone, it may be susceptible to damage over the years of wear and tear.
 But since you’re using tiles, removing and replacing a broken piece is a piece of cake!
 No one will even know.
 So, purchase and keep a few extra pieces on hand.
 That will make repairs even easier when the time comes, and your tile will match as closely as possible.